happilyeverafter95/pdf-wrangler/README.md

 # pdf-wrangler

-PDFMiner wrapper used to simplify PDF extraction.
-More functionalities to come to make it a more general purpose PDF utility tool.
+PDFMiner wrapper used to simplify PDF extraction and other PDF utilities.

 ## Document class

 The `Document` class is used to represent a PDF document.
-It contains functionality to access the raw text by page, PDF metadata and images in the form of PDFMiner's `LTImage` objects.
+It contains functionality to access the raw text by page, PDF metadata and images in the form of PDFMiner's `LTImage` object.

 ## Example Usage

 ```
 from pdf_wrangler import Document

-pdf_document = Document('path/to/pdf', password='optional password')
+pdf_document = Document('path/to/pdf', password='optional parameter for pdf password')

 # to access pdf metadata
 pdf_document.get_metadata()